i-winxd/THIRTY-DOLLAR-HAIRCUT-GENERATOR/README.md

 Tired of clicking every panel on that site?
 This program's your solution.

+**PLEASE CREDIT THIS TOOL IF YOU'RE MAKING ANY VIDEO ON ANY SITE USING THIS TOOL**

 ## How do I open this?

 Download this by going to code > download ZIP.
 Extract everything to the same folder.